 Yet Alentejo Portugal also has a long and fascinating history, going back to prehistoric times.
 We planned our Portugal itinerary so that we would explore some of the most beautiful towns in Portugal, and see some dramatic mountaintop border villages.

-On the whole, we found driving in Portugal no different to anywhere else.
 Some people swear by satnav when travelling abroad.
 We have always gone with the one driver, one navigator set-up, with Faye driving and me reading the map and directing accordingly.
+Even if you use satnav it’s a good idea to have a paper map as satnav can be hit and miss in remote and rural areas.

 The most difficult part of driving around Portugal for us was getting around warrens of narrow medieval streets built 700 years before the advent of the motor vehicle.
 We got by without any dints and dents, but we had no space either side of the car in some places.